All-Energy 11-12 May 2022 SEC Glasgow

 All-Energy Giant Networking Evening

-The City of Glasgow is hosting the All-Energy Giant Networking Evening at the Glasgow Science Centre on 10 May 2017 to encourage the exchange of new ideas on renewables.
+The City of Glasgow is hosting the All-Energy Giant Networking Evening at the Glasgow Science Centre to encourage the exchange of new ideas on renewables.

 Joined-up Heating and Cooling

 Edward Thompson of ICAX spoke on "Joined-up Heating and Cooling" at All-Energy.

 See why "There is more to district heating than CHP".